-If you’re looking at insurance options to cover you in case you were to face an accident, you’ll come across two kinds of accidental death policies.
+Are you, for whatever reason, the kind of person who’s worried about the impact a sudden accident might have on your family?
+If so, there are two common kinds of accidental death policies you might want to know about.
 Accidental death insurance and accidental death and dismemberment insurance can both offer coverage to protect your family if something were to happen to you in an accident.

 So which policy comes out ahead?
-Both kinds of insurance can make sense for different people, and it takes some careful evaluation of what is (and isn’t) included in a policy to decide which option will be the best value for you.
+Both kinds of insurance can make sense for different people.
+Take a careful look at what is (and isn’t) included in a policy to decide which option will be the best value for you.

 Accidental death (AD) insurance and accidental death and dismemberment (AD&D) insurance often get lumped together, but they’re not totally interchangeable.

 Both policies are forms of insurance that don’t require a medical exam.
-As long as you fit the qualifying age (and, in some cases, occupation), you’re guaranteed coverage.
-Both AD and AD&D insurance also cover a specific set of accidental circumstances, as opposed to the broader coverage of a policy like term life.
+Coverage is essentially guaranteed as long as you fit the qualifying age (and, in some cases, occupation).
+Both AD and AD&D insurance cover a specific set of accidental circumstances, as opposed to the broader coverage of a policy like term life.

-In other words, if you were to pass away due to an illness (i.e., cancer) or an accident (i.e., car crash) while your policy is in force, term life insurance would pay money to the beneficiary you’ve chosen.
+In other words, if you were to pass away due to an illness (e.g., cancer) or an accident (e.g., car crash) while your policy is in force, term life insurance would pay money to the beneficiary you’ve chosen.
 They could use the money for whatever they need, from your final expenses to their daily cost of living.
-Meanwhile, if you had AD or AD&D insurance, your beneficiary would receive the funds if you passed away due to an accident, but not if you died due to an illness.
+With AD or AD&D insurance, your beneficiary would receive the funds if you passed away due to an accident, but not if you died due to an illness.

 What exactly counts as a qualifying accident can vary from company to company, but you may see coverage for accidents such as: